4 Microscale: the contractile unit

 The detailed analysis of the purely mechanical properties of the model is available in (Caruel, Allain, and Truskinovsky 2015).

 The mechanical behavior of the contractile model can be studied without considering the effect of temperature, shedding light on the mechanical origin of the interaction between the cross-bridges.
 In this context, under a given load, the system will equilibrate in local energy minima representing particular microstates.
 In the model represented in Figure 4.3, the cross-bridge can be interchanged without changing the energy of the microstate.
-Hence, the energy of a microstate is fully characterized by the fraction \(p\) of cross-bridges in each the post-power stroke conformation.
+Hence, the energy of a microstate is fully characterized by the fraction \(p\) of cross-bridges in the post-power stroke conformation.

 Figure 4.4: Equilibrium response of the contractile unit model with a discrete power-stroke representation at zero temperature and without an elastic backbone (\(\lambda_{b}\to\infty\)). [(a) and (b)] Tension-elongation relations corresponding to the metastable states (gray) and along the global minimum path (thick lines), in hard (a) and soft (b) devices. (c–e) [respectively (f–h)] Energy levels of the metastable states corresponding to \(p = 0, 0.1,\dots,1,\) at different elongations \(y\) (respectively tensions \(\sigma\)).
 Corresponding transitions (E \(\to\) B, P \(\to\) Q, …) are shown in (a) and (b).
 Taken from (Caruel and Truskinovsky 2018).

-To illustrate the behavior of the system in the absence of temperature, Caruel, Allain, and Truskinovsky (2015) considered a system with a rigid backbone (consider \(\lambda_{b}\to +\infty\) in the model of Figure 4.3).
+To illustrate the behavior of the system in the absence of temperature, Caruel, Allain, and Truskinovsky (2015) first considered a system with a rigid backbone (consider \(\lambda_{b}\to +\infty\) in the model of Figure 4.3).
 The energy and the tension of all metastable states (each characterized by a value of \(p\)) can be computed as function of the loading in hard and soft devices, see Figure 4.4.
-In both hard and soft device, the configuration that minimizes the energy is homogenous (\(p=0\) or \(p=1\)), see [(a) and (b)].
+In both cases, the configuration that minimizes the energy is homogenous (\(p=0\) or \(p=1\)), see [(a) and (b)].
 The global equilibrium response is therefore characterized by a sharp transition at \(y=y_0\) in hard device and \(\sigma=\sigma_0\) in soft device.

 More results are available in (Caruel, Allain, and Truskinovsky 2015) and a similar study is carried out when an elastic backbone is present (mixed device) in (Caruel and Truskinovsky 2018).
 In the discussion of (Caruel and Truskinovsky 2018), we show that this generic mechanical cross-talk may be present in many other biological systems, ranging from epigenetics to hair-cells.
 We now present how temperature interferes with these purely mechanical long-range interactions.